Maternal Health

 Family Planning

 Family planning support and cervical cancer screenings are offered across Kono district.
-In 2024, over 6,600 family planning consultations happened with contraceptive implants being the most popular method of birth control.
+In 2025, family planning consultations increased by 38%, with contraceptive implants being the most popular method of birth control.
 Almost 50% of women opted for this form of long-acting reversible contraception.
 In Sierra Leone, cervical cancer is the second most common form of cancer.
 Cervical cancer screenings are crucial to detect early signs of the disease and to provide timely interventions.
-In 2024, a total of 2,413 women were screened and 236 were identified to receive follow-up care.
+In 2025, a total of 2,120 women were screened and 216 were referred to receive follow-up care.

 Nurse Patience is talking to women recovering from a C-Section about family planning at Koidu Government Hospital.